karkey85/karkey85.github.io/_posts/2018-01-20-useful-git-commands-part2.md

 date: 2018-01-20 10:00 +0530
 ---
 ## GIT SQUASHING
 There are instances when a feature development is in progress in the staging branch, there exist multiple commits in the staging branch.
+There exist an option in git to merge multiple commits into single commit.
+This is called squashing commits.

 In the below example, three different commits are performed.
 ```
 (karthi)[git-example]$ touch a.txt